Rag Doll (Peter Merkel Jr.): Fictional character biography

-Catman, Bane, and Rag Doll (who is disguised as Robin) go to Gotham City after the death of Batman and kill members of a crime ring that goes after rich peoples' children, but Nightwing shows up at the last house and sends them all away.

-After Bane declares himself the new leader of the Six and fires Scandal, the sixth member becomes Black Alice, a Goth teen with the power to copy the abilities of magic users across the Universe.
-After Alice infiltrates a cult and is uncovered, Rag Doll saves her life and she begins a flirtation with him, much to Bane's chagrin.
-Catman's son is targeted for murder, all of the pre-existing team members leave the Six to help Catman after he steals their plane, leaving Bane and Jeanette to create a temporary Six until the others return.
-On their journey to South Africa to try to find Catman, he is very shocked to discover that Alice does indeed consider Rag Doll to be her boyfriend, and attacks Scandal in the mistaken belief that she wants him, despite Scandal's lesbianism.
+After Bane declares himself the new leader of the Six and fires Scandal Savage, the group adds Black Alice, a goth teen with the power to copy the abilities of magic users.
+After Alice infiltrates a cult and is uncovered, Rag Doll saves her life and she begins a flirtation with him, to Bane's chagrin.
+When Catman's son is targeted for murder, all of the pre-existing team members leave the Six to help Catman after he steals their plane, leaving Bane and Jeanette to create a temporary Six until the others return.
+On their journey to South Africa to try to find Catman, he is shocked to discover that Alice considers Rag Doll to be her boyfriend and attacks Scandal in the mistaken belief that she wants him.
 Alice summons Etrigan's powers to fight Scandal, but promptly gives up, turning back to normal in tears.
-She explains that she knows Rag Doll does not like her like that (especially with the knowledge that she is unaware of his lack of reproductive organs), but acted out simply from the strain and guilt of having given her father cancer by mistake.
-Rag Doll attempts to offer her comfort, and when Deadshot takes it as an attempt to flirt with her, Rag Doll actually stands up straight (literally and figuratively) for the first time, defending Alice.
+She explains that she acted out from the strain and guilt of having given her father cancer by mistake.
+Rag Doll attempts to offer her comfort, and when Deadshot takes it as an attempt to flirt with her, Rag Doll defends Alice.

 Rag Doll later accompanies the rest of the Secret Six when they go to Oolong Island in order to defeat the Doom Patrol and take over the island.
 He nearly kills Negative Man, but is defeated after being attacked by a seagull.
 While leaving the island, it is revealed that Rag Doll had captured Bumblebee and kept her bound and gagged in his pocket.
-Before Rag Doll could leave the island with his taped-up "souvenir", Bumblebee was taken from him by Elasti-Girl.
+Before Rag Doll can leave the island with Bumblebee, she is rescued by Elasti-Girl.